London fire: Cladding in other buildings 'combustible'

-Some 600 buildings in England could have been fitted with flammable external panels like the ones believed to have contributed to a fire that killed at least 79 people in a west London apartment building, Prime Minister Theresa May's Downing Street office said.
+Tests so far have found that at least three high-rise apartment buildings in the U.K. have flammable external panels like the ones believed to have contributed to a fire that killed 79 people in London, Britain's government said Thursday.

-Government facilities testing cladding have so far found three tower blocks to have combustible panels.
-The testing came after local authorities submitted samples following the June 14 fire at Grenfell Tower in north Kensington.
+Prime Minister Theresa May's office said 600 buildings in the country have "similar cladding" to that of Grenfell Tower in North Kensington, which was destroyed by the June 14 blaze.

+The Department for Communities and Local Government later said that figure refers to buildings with all types of cladding and that not all of them necessarily have cladding made from the same aluminum composite material as Grenfell Tower.
+Landlords are being asked to check what the cladding on their buildings is made from.

-Police and fire officials are trying to determine whether the aluminum composite panels contributed to the rapid spread of the blaze, which engulfed the 24-story building in less than an hour.
+Police and fire officials are trying to determine whether cladding contributed to the rapid spread of the Grenfell blaze, which engulfed the 24-story building in less than an hour.
+They still haven't said where and how the fire started.

+May told the House of Commons on Thursday that government facilities have so far found combustible cladding after local officials submitted samples in the wake of the fire.

-"A number of these tests have come back as combustible," May said.
-"The relevant local authorities and local fire services have been informed, and, as I speak, they are taking all possible steps to ensure buildings are safe and to inform affected residents."
+"The relevant local authorities and local fire services have been informed, and, as I speak, they are taking all possible steps to ensure buildings are safe and to inform affected residents," May said.

-May encouraged the owners, both public and private, of tower blocks around the country to quickly forward samples of any similar material for testing.
+May encouraged the owners of both public and private tower blocks around the country to quickly forward samples of any similar material for testing.
 The government will work with local authorities to make sure any dangerous material is removed and residents are safe, she said.

 Opposition leader Jeremy Corbyn called for urgent checks on around 4,000 buildings as Britain comes to grips with the potential ramifications of the disaster.
 Thousands need urgent assurances about their own safety, he said.